-- Ownership of Corporate Entities) Regulations 2019 were signed into law and came into force in Ireland on 29 January 2019, revoking its 2016 predecessor.
+- 3. The European Union (Anti-Money Laundering: Beneficial Ownership of Corporate Entities) Regulations 2019 were signed into law and came into force in Ireland on 29 January 2019, revoking its 2016 predecessor.
 The 2019 Regulations has particular application to the aviation industry, in particular the aircraft financing and leasing sector, where professional trust structures are becoming increasingly popular in the ownership of aircraft assets, especially in portfolio and warehouse financing transactions.
 The 2019 Regulations impose obligations on trustees to obtain information about beneficial owners, including PPS numbers.
-The 2019 Regulations further require trustees to, inter alia: - keep the information on an internal beneficial ownership register; - submit the information to certain authorities on request; - submit the information to the Central Register of Beneficial Ownership of Companies and Industrial Provident Societies (the "Central Register"); and - d) report any discrepancies on the Central Register.
+The 2019 Regulations further require trustees to, inter alia: - keep the information on an internal beneficial ownership register; - b) submit the information to certain authorities on request; - c) submit the information to the Central Register of Beneficial Ownership of Companies and Industrial Provident Societies (the "Central Register"); and - d) report any discrepancies on the Central Register.

 In cases where the beneficial owner(s) cannot be identified or simply does/do not exist, it remains sufficient to enter the details of the "senior managing officials" of the relevant entity to the internal register.

-- DOTTS is carrying out a review of the role of CAR and IAA in light of Single European Sky regulation, which may change the role of these two bodies and necessitate legislation. - Potential Development Consumer Protection: strengthening enforcement of rights with regard to cancelled flights and denied boarding in the context of COVID-19. - 6.
-Potential Development Regional Airport support: balancing the competing interests of major airports and regional airports with regard to the Regional Airports Programme, particularly in light of COVID-19 and the significant negative impact on airport revenue.
+- 4. DOTTS is carrying out a review of the role of CAR and IAA in light of Single European Sky regulation, which may change the role of these two bodies and necessitate legislation. - 5.
+Potential Development Consumer Protection: strengthening enforcement of rights with regard to cancelled flights and denied boarding in the context of COVID-19.
+In a 2021 Special Report by the European Court of Auditors, an audit was done from March 2020 to March 2021 on air passenger rights during the COVID-19 pandemic.
+The report found that air passengers were not being informed about their rights during the COVID-19 crisis.
+It recommended that the European Commission should better protect the rights of air passengers and inform them of their rights, enhance the co-ordination of national measures and better link State Aid to airlines to the reimbursement of passengers, and improve the tools and legislation for safeguarding air passenger rights.